-Light refreshments (antipasto/dessert) are provided at the start of the evening, so don't worry if you have to come straight from work.
 The course is normally run in several groups of six to nine people, and after briefly discussing the course material from the week before, there is a talk or DVD on the theme for that week.
 Then the groups discuss any questions that have arisen, and the evening ends at about 9pm.
-Of course, if you'd like, you're welcome to stick around a bit longer for a coffee to discuss any further issues you might have.
+Of course, if you'd like, you're welcome to stick around a bit longer to discuss any further issues you might have.
 And you can ask any question you want, at any time during the course.

 How long does the course last?

-The course runs for 6 weeks (CE) or 10 weeks (Alpha), including a weekend (or day) away, when you can explore other areas such as the Bible, the Holy Spirit, prayer and the church.
+The course runs for 7 weeks (CE) or 10 weeks (Alpha), including a day away, when you can explore other areas such as the Bible, the Holy Spirit, prayer and the church.

 Can I pull out if I want to?